janulicny/sdcnd-traffic-signs-classification/README.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-During my business trip to germany, I have taking 27 photos of traffic signs.
+During my business trip to Germany, I have taken 27 photos of traffic signs.
-Out of these, my model correctly classified 22 images.

-The model was able to correctly guess 20 of the 27 traffic signs, which gives an accuracy of 81.48 %.
+Out of these, my model correctly classified 22 images, which gives an accuracy of 81.48 %.
 This is lower than the accuracy on the test set.

-I will to go through the five failed predictions and try to figure out what might have confused the model.
+I will go through the five failed predictions and try to figure out what might have confused the model.

 * **1. failed prediction**

-This *General caution* sign was misclasified as *Slippery road*, but the algorithm was not sure the top probability was only 29%.
-The next four guesses can be seen in the image below and they do not contain *general caution*.
-In this case I think the explanation is pretty straight forward - the additional info plate below the sign is something that the model did not encounter in the training set and it cannot handle it.
-I beleive that croping this image to contain just tje sign would allow the model to appropriately label the image.
+This *General caution* sign was misclasified as *Slippery road*, but the algorithm was not sure, the top probability was only 29%.
+The next four guesses can be seen in the image below and they do not contain *General caution*.
+In this case, I think the explanation is pretty straight forward - the additional info plate below the sign is something that the model did not encounter in the training set and cannot handle.
+I believe that croping this image to contain just the sign would allow the model to appropriately label the image.

 ![Failed prediction 1][image4]

 * **2. failed prediction**

-This one is more interesting since *Speed limit 80 km/h* was misclassified as *Speed limit 50 km/h* with probabilty 49 %, followed by *Speed limit 60 km/h* with probabilty 32 % and only on the third place correct label *Speed limit 80 km/h* with  18 % confidence.
+This one is more interesting since *Speed limit 80 km/h* was misclassified as *Speed limit 50 km/h* with probabilty 49 %, followed by *Speed limit 60 km/h* with probabilty 32 %, and only on the third place was the correct label *Speed limit 80 km/h* with  18 % confidence.
 I was really surprised that the model was not able to correctly label this image, because it seems really easy to me.
-The only explanation that I can think of tha slight blur of the image.
+The only explanation that I can think of is the slight blur of the image.
 That's why I would like to include blurring in augmenation step in future improvement efforts.

 ![Failed prediction 2][image5]

 * **3. failed prediction**

 Again in this case, I feel that the blur of the image is responsible for the failed prediction.
-The *No passing sign* was clasiffied as *Speed limit 70 km/h* with 100 %.
+The *No passing sign* was classified as *Speed limit 70 km/h* with 100 %.

 ![Failed prediction 3][image6]

 * **4. failed prediction**

-Here, the text *Zone* below the sign confuses the model to clasiffy this *Speed limit 30 km/h* as *Keep right*.
-The correct label is the second guess, so we can say that the model was at least partially sucessful in this difficult example.
+Here, the text *Zone* below the sign confuses the model to classify this *Speed limit 30 km/h* as *Keep right*.
+The correct label is the second guess, so we can say that the model was at least partially successful in this difficult example.

 ![Failed prediction 4][image7]

 * **5. failed prediction**

 And last, this overexposed, blurred photo of *Bicycles crossing*.
 I was kind of surprised to see that eventhough the model thinks that the image is of *Road narrows on the right*, the second guess is the correct one.
-If I didn!t remember, what photos did I take, I don't think I would be able to guess this sign myself.
+If I didn't remember, what photos did I take, I don't think I would be able to guess this sign myself.
 I was impressed.

 Then I found out that the best neural network outperform humans on the german traffic signs dataset.
 Wow.